 The speed nanny can be disabled, but only by those willing to study the user guide, change the mode to Advanced and then deactivate this feature using the Preferences menu.
 Until then, better reconcile yourself to scoldings from the back-seat mother-in-law.

 The iX is operated by six top-mounted buttons so closely spaced they're nearly touching each other.
 One finger can easily depress four of the six simultaneously.
-Controlling the iX requires deliberation and except when using the oversized Mute button, the safest time to operate this Escort is while the vehicle is parked.
+Controlling the iX requires deliberation and except when using the oversized Mute button, the safest time to operate this Escort probably is when the vehicle is parked.

 A convenient touch is the coiled Smart Cord with a mute button in the power plug.
 It allows muting audible alerts remotely and also can be used to lock out nuisance signals like door openers.